syntevo/syntevo.github.io/SmartGit/Latest/The-Index.md

 The **Stage** command allows you to save a file's content from your working tree in the Index.
 If you stage a file that was previously version-controlled, but is now missing in the working tree, it will be marked for removal.
-Explicitly using the **Remove** command has the same effect, as you may be accustomed to from SVN.
 If you select a file that has Index changes, invoking **Commit** will give you the option to commit all staged changes.